Young Trump Staffers In D.C. Can't Find Dates Because People Hate Them, And Twitter Thinks It's Hilarious

 The Washington D.C. political site Politico published an investigation on Friday, focusing on the plight of young, millennial Donald Trump supporters who recently moved to the nation’s capital in order to serve in the administration of the man they believe is “making America great again.”
 According to the Politico exposé, the young “Trumpies” are running into serious problems in the District of Columbia — problems finding dates.

 The article, titled “Young Trumpies Hit D.C. … And D.C.
-Hits Them Right Back,” portrays the young Trump administration staffers as running into what amounts to a sex boycott due to their affiliation with Trump and his policies that have included banning Muslims from the United States, tearing children away from their parents at the Mexican border and, as The New York Times reports, issuing a long litany of racist public remarks.
+Hits Them Right Back,” portrays the young Trump administration staffers as running into what amounts to a sex boycott due to their affiliation with Trump and his policies that have included banning Muslims from the United States, tearing children away from their parents at the Mexican border, and, as the New York Times reports, issuing a long litany of racist public remarks.

 But it’s not just on the dating scene that the “Trumpies” find themselves unwelcome in D.C..
 According to the article, they aren’t even safe from political criticism in the streets.